 Free Tool · 2026 IRS & SSA Rates

-US Paycheck & Take-Home Pay Calculator
+Paycheck & Take-Home Pay Calculator

-Calculate your exact take-home pay after federal income tax, Social Security, Medicare, and state tax — for any US salary.
+Calculate your exact take-home pay after federal income tax, Social Security, Medicare, and state tax — for any salary.

 Quick Answer: A single filer earning $80,000 in California takes home approximately $56,200 per year — about 70% of gross pay — after federal income tax, FICA, and CA state income tax.